Gemsbok

 The Gemsbok, also known as the South African Oryx, is one of Africa's most striking and resilient antelope species.
 Known as "The Desert Warrior" for its ability to thrive in harsh, arid environments, this large antelope is a symbol of adaptation and survival.

-In the Makoppa district, Gemsbok thrive in the open scrub and transition zones between grassland and desert.
-The Arid Sweet Bushveld provides ideal habitat, sustaining them in peak condition year-round and resulting in exceptional trophy quality.
+Gemsbok have been successfully introduced to the Limpopo bushveld and thrive on well-managed reserves like MIWESU.
+In the Makoppa district, the mix of open grassland, Mopane and Acacia scrub, and flat to gently undulating terrain provides ideal habitat, sustaining them in peak condition and resulting in exceptional trophy quality.

 Taxonomy and Evolutionary Distinctiveness